filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

    To do this run the following command:

-    ```bash
+    ```shell
     lotus-miner --call-on-markets log set-level --system provider/engine --system go-legs-gpubsub --system dagstore info
     ```

 9. **Initialise the DagStore shards**

-   To start the initialisation of DagStore shards, run:
+   To start the initialization of DagStore shards, run:

    `lotus-miner dagstore initialize-all --concurrency=N` if you run a monolith miner process or `lotus-miner --call-on-market dagstore initialize-all --concurrency=N` if you have split your market subsystem.

    {{< alert icon="warning" >}}
-   Initialization places IO workload on your storage system. `N` controls the number of deals that are concurrently initialised.
+   Initialization places IO workload on your storage system. `N` controls the number of deals that are concurrently initialized.
 See [DagStrore Force Bulk Initialisation](https://lotus.filecoin.io/docs/storage-providers/dagstore/#forcing-bulk-initialization) docs for more information.
    {{< /alert >}}

-   Wait for the initialisation to complete.
-The initialisation time is a factor of the volume of data stored, since it involves re-indexing the data blocks.
+   Wait for the initialization to complete.
+The initialization time is a factor of the volume of data stored since it involves re-indexing the data blocks.

 10. **Verify re-creation of DagStore repository**

-    The successful completion of the previous step should recreate the DagStore repository, located at `$LOTUS_MARKETS_PATH/dagstore` .
-Navigate to that director.
-Under the subfolder `index` verify that matching `*.full.idx` files can be found for all files under the same sub-directory in the backup of DagStore taken in step 2.
+    The previous step should recreate the DagStore repository, located at `$LOTUS_MARKETS_PATH/dagstore`.
+Navigate to that directory.
+Under the subfolder `index`, verify that matching `*.full.idx` files can be found for all files under the same sub-directory in the backup of DagStore taken in step 2.

 11. **Announce all indices to the indexers**